Hanley Castle High School: In popular culture

 Novelist P.G.
 Wodehouse whose aunt, Lucy Apollonia Wodehouse, was the wife of the vicar of Hanley Castle based several stories in the area.
 Severn End, the stately home of the Lechmere Baronets, is said to be the inspiration for Brinkley Court, the country seat for Bertie Wooster's Aunt Dahlia.
 In addition, Hanley Castle Grammar School, 50 metres from St Mary's Church, was the model for Market Snodsbury Grammar School, in Right Ho Jeeves (1934). with at least one of the stories mentioning the School Hall, now the school library, in detail.

 Alumni

-Many alumni are members of the Old Hancastrians Association, which is chaired by a school governor, and organises annual events.
-Former pupils often return to visit the school and sign the Old Boy's (and girls) book which is hosted in the nearby medieval village inn.
+There is an Old Hancastrians Association.

 Hanley Castle High School

-Among the alumni from the shorter history of the comprehensive school are David Gayler, a politician who contested for the Liberal Democrat Cotswold seat in 1997 and has been a Member of Gloucestershire County Council since 1993, Paul Titchener who was Mayor of Brackley, Northamptonshire in 2001 and again in 2005. and author David Mitchell whose novels have been awarded many major literary prizes and twice shortlisted for the Man Booker Prize.
+Among the alumni from the shorter history of the comprehensive school are David Gayler, a politician who contested for the Liberal Democrat Cotswold seat in 1997 and has been a Member of Gloucestershire County Council since 1993, Paul Titchener who was Mayor of Brackley, Northamptonshire in 2001 and again in 2005, and author David Mitchell whose novels have been awarded many major literary prizes and twice shortlisted for the Man Booker Prize.

 His novel Cloud Atlas has been made into a $100 million Hollywood film (2012).